bevyengine/bevy-website/content/learn/book/ecs/_index.md

 // An attempt at a second component type, using a type alias type Health = Life;

-// Unfortunately, these two types share the same name :(
+// Unfortunately, these two types share the same id :(
 // Attempting to insert both Life and Health would result in overwritten values,
 // and any query for one would return either assert_eq!(type_id(Life(42)), type_id(Health(42));